 What are some easy ways to reduce the clutter at home?

 Whether you schedule on the calendar or randomly decide when it’s time – get the entire family involved.

 No one said that decluttering and organizing has to be boring!
 If you have kids and want to keep things tidy, make a game out of it.

 - Turn on some good music when it’s time to do an evening pick up

-- Set a timer and see who can pick up the most items
+- Set a timer and see who can find the most items to donate

 - Offer a small reward (ideally an experience and not an object, in the spirit of minimalism) for the kiddo who keeps his area cleanest.

 You might be surprised at how much fun it can be to declutter with kids if you turn it into a game.

 How can I declutter my home in 30 days?